 The women’s cooperative Ajddigue

-Since generations, the Berber women extract precious oil from the miraculous Argan tree.
-In hours of handwork they collect the fruit, crack its nuts and extract the oil from the Kernel inside.
+For generations, Berber women have extracted precious oil from the miraculous argan tree.
+Hours of manual work are necessary to collect the fruit, crack its nuts and extract the oil from the kernel inside.

-Traditionally, Women were not allowed to work outside of their homes and were dependant on the income of their husband.
+Traditionally, women were not allowed to work outside their homes and were dependent on their husband’s income.
 In 1996 the first women´s cooperatives of argan oil production developed.
-The Argan sector soon became of high national and international interest, not only for the unique and valuable product but also due to its socio- economic importance.
-The rise of the women´s cooperatives is seen as an opportunity and example for emancipation, independency and development of the rural women.
+The argan sector soon became of high national and international interest, not only for the unique and valuable product but also due to its socio- economic importance.
+The rise of women´s cooperatives is seen as an opportunity and example for emancipation, independence and development of rural women.

-One year later, in 1997, a group of 17 women in the village Tidzi decided to create their own business and founded the first pioneer cooperatives in the area of Essaouira.
-With the support of national and international organizations the women´s cooperative Ajddigue was established.
+One year later, in 1997, a group of 17 women in the village of Tidzi decided to start their own business and founded the first pioneer cooperatives in the area of Essaouira.
+With the support of national and international organizations, the women´s cooperative Ajddigue was established.

-• Improving the living conditions of the rural women
+- Improving the living conditions of rural women

-• Integration of the rural women in the local development of her community
+- Integration of rural women in the local development of their community